-- 9. A suggested acknowledgement: "The author(s) wish to acknowledge the TCI Project, [the Data Provider(s)] funded by the [relevant Funding Agency], and the TCI Data Archive Center at NCAR's Earth Observing Laboratory [or other relevant Archive Center]."
-In addition, this text could include "This dataset is cited through doi:XX.XXX/XXXXXXXX.", or preferably use the appropriate dataset citation(s) in your Publication's References section. - 10.
-The EOL will be responsible for the long-term data stewardship of the TCI archive.
-And coordinate with other agency archives containing complementary data (e.g. NOAA NASA) to the extent possible.
+- 9. A suggested acknowledgement: "The author(s) wish to acknowledge the TCI Project, [the Data Provider(s)] funded by the [relevant Funding Agency; e.g. Office of Naval Research (ONR)], and the TCI Data Archive Center at NCAR's Earth Observing Laboratory [or other relevant Archive Center]."
+In addition, this text could include "This dataset is cited through doi:XX.XXX/XXXXXXXXXXX.", or preferably use the appropriate dataset citation(s) in your Publication's References section. - 10.
+The EOL will be responsible for the long-term data stewardship of the TCI archive and coordinate with other agency archives containing complementary data (e.g. NOAA NASA) to the extent possible.